SriDevi1806/Rekise-Marine/README.md

-Clone the repository: To get a local copy of the code, clone it using git: git clone : https://github.com/SriDevi1806/Rekise-Marine.git Install dependencies: npm install
+Clone the repository: To get a local copy of the code, clone it using git: git clone : https://github.com/SriDevi1806/Rekise-Marine.git
-Run local Server: Now, you can start a local web server by running: npm run dev

 Libraries and Dependencies